 Accommodation: Jizo-in temple, Koyasan

-Because I could only book one night here at Rengejo-in (it’s fully booked for the rest of the week), last night before bed I started calling around trying to find somewhere else to stay.
-There are 52 temples and the Japanese map lists the names and telephone numbers (the English map doesn’t list the phone numbers), so I started from temple #52 and worked backwards.
-After 9 phone calls and fully-booked temples I got through to Jizo-in temple and they have availability for the next two nights, bingo!
+Because I could only book one night here at Rengejo-in (it’s fully booked for the rest of the week), last night before bed I started calling the other 51 temples with lodging.
+The Japanese map lists the names and telephone numbers (the English map doesn’t list the phone numbers), so I started from temple #52, working backwards, and after 9 phone calls and fully-booked temples I got through to Jizo-in and was able to book the next 2 nights.
 So after the shojin-ryori (Buddhist vegetarian) breakfast this morning, I packed up and moved over to Jizo-in temple, via the tourist office to pick up an excellent map of the Choishimichi.

 I re-read my previous blog post before starting today and I originally wrote that it was quite the Henro-korogashi (pilgrim fall down) path, but actually today it felt like a terrific trail!
-For the most part it was a wide and obstacle-free trail and I could walk quite quickly, other than stopping to take photos of all the stone markers.
-There were groups of Japanese people climbing up the mountain and I seemed to be the only one going down the mountain.
-I also passed the same bear warning signs from 4 years ago and while I didn’t see a bear, I did see a suzumebachi vesper wasp – I heard it before I saw it, they’re enormous!
-And dangerous.
-No picture because I was desperate to get out of it’s way.
+For the most part it was wide, obstacle-free and very scenic.
+I was definitely going against the tide and passed many groups all climbing up the mountain.
+I also passed the same bear warning signs from 4 years ago and while I didn’t see a bear, I did see a suzumebachi vesper wasp which I heard before I saw, they’re enormous, and dangerous.
 I would highly recommend this trail as a way to enter or leave Koyasan, or even just as a day walk and then return to Koyasan as I did, it’s a lovely day out on a 1200+ year old trail.

 Jison-in temple at the base of the mountain is where Kobo Daishi’s mother died.
 Until the beginning of the Meiji period (1868-1912) women were banned from entering Mt Koya and even Kobo Daishi’s mother wasn’t allowed to visit her son.
 The picture above at Jison-in temple is of Ema votive tablets that are seen at most temples and shrines – people buy them, write their wishes on them and hang them in the grounds.
 Women go to Jison-in temple to pray for pregnancy and safe childbirth.

-I thought that if I had time today, I would walk back up the Choishimichi to Koyasan but when I was visiting Jison-in temple, dark clouds came over and there was suddenly a downpour.
-So I decided instead to go with the other option and walk to Kudoyama station then take the train to Gokurakubashi (27 minutes and ¥330), then the cable car up to Mt Koya (5 minutes and ¥390) and the bus back to my temple accommodation because you’re not allowed to walk along this bus-only road (~10 minutes and ¥330).
+I thought that if I had time, I would walk back up the Choishimichi to Koyasan but just as I was visiting Jison-in temple, dark clouds appeared and there was a sudden downpour.
+I took this as a perfect sign to go with the other option and walk to Kudoyama station instead, then take the train to Gokurakubashi (27 minutes and ¥330), then the cable car up to Mt Koya (5 minutes and ¥390) and the bus back to my temple accommodation (you’re not allowed to walk along this bus-only road, ~10 minutes and ¥330).

-Tonight’s dinner of shojin-ryori at Jizo-in temple was even more impressive than last night’s and I was famished so it went down a treat, as did the soak in their large bath.
+Tonight’s dinner of shojin-ryori at Jizo-in temple was even more impressive than last night’s and as I was famished, it went down a treat, as did the soak in their large bath.